 Teachers are able to plan more creative lessons, and benefit from immediate access to online resources allowing them to answer questions and provide detailed examples as classroom discussion dictates.

 Our commitment to making our students good digital citizens starts early.

-The Early Childhood Center has 2 mobile SMART boards which are shared among the classrooms.
+The Early Childhood Center has SMART boards in each classroom.
 Teachers use them to create a more engaging and interactive learning environment for different projects and lessons.

 The Elementary/Middle School and Early Childhood Center currently have a 1:1 Chromebook/iPad ratio for all students.